-Motor fuel tax rates on gasoline and gasohol range from $8.95\phi$ in Alaska to $50.3\phi$ in Pennsylvania; rates on diesel fuel range from $8.95\phi$ in Alaska to $64\phi$ in Pennsylvania.
-Rates of motor fuel tax per gallon are fixed in 35 states.
-The other 15 states periodically adjust rates per gallon, based on the retail or wholesale price of motor fuel or on other factors.
+Motor fuel tax rates on gasoline and gasohol range from $8.95 \not e$ in Alaska to $58.2 \not e$ in Pennsylvania; rates on diesel fuel range from $8.95 \not e$ in Alaska to $74.7 \not e$ in Pennsylvania.
+Rates of motor fuel tax per gallon are fixed by law in 35 states.
+The other 15 states periodically adjust the rates per gallon, based on the retail or wholesale price of motor fuel or on other factors.
 Their latest available rates on gasoline are shown on the next page.